 Workplace diversity describes the qualities that all employees bring to ouragency as a result of their different experiences, backgrounds and beliefs.
 These may include gender, age, language, ethnicity, cultural background, disability, religious belief, sexual orientation, working style, educational level, professional skills, work experience, socio-economic background, marital status and/or family responsibilities.

 Workplace diversity involves acknowledging the value of our employees and how their differences can improve the workplace for both the organisation and the individual.

 Our Diversity and Inclusion Sub-Committee supports our Operations Management Committee by overseeing our agency’s Workplace Diversity Program and helping to develop and maintain our agency’s Diversity Strategy and Action Plan.

 The plan incorporates all diversity and inclusion issues including:

 - people from culturally and linguistically diverse (CALD) backgrounds

 - mature-age and intergenerational workforce.

 We recognise that many Aboriginal and Torres Strait Islander people will experience unacceptable disadvantage in living standards, life expectancy, education, health and employment in comparison to the average Australian.
-Our Reconciliation Action Plan (RAP) outlines specific actions that our agency will take to try to address this imbalance and to foster respectful and productive relationships with Aboriginal and Torres Strait Islander peoples in all aspects of our business.
-The RAP also represents our agency’s commitment to ‘closing the gap’ and reconciliation between Indigenous and non-Indigenous Australians.
+Our Reconciliation Action Plan (RAP) outlines specific actions our agency will take to try to address this imbalance and to foster respectful and productive relationships with Aboriginal and Torres Strait Islander peoples in all aspects of our business.
+The RAP also represents our agency’s commitment to ‘closing the gap’ and supporting reconciliation between Indigenous and non-Indigenous Australians.